 since my first visit, I've been lucky enough to journey to all of China's 34 provinces, municipalities and

-to photograph what I see, and write about what I see and hear.
-My longest trip was a 35-day 10,603-mile
+love to photograph what I see, and write about what I see and hear.
+My longest trip was a 35-day

-rail journey from Beidaihe to north-eastern China, then to Tibet, and from Tibet to southern and then eastern China,
+10,603-mile rail journey from Beidaihe to north-eastern China, then to Tibet, and from Tibet to southern and then eastern

-and back to where I started from.
-A series of articles that I wrote along the way, about how some of the people
+China, and back to where I started from.
+A series of articles that I wrote along the way, about how some of the

 There's the story of the young lady who sells Ferraris in Dalian; a blogger in Beijing; a market stall trader in Haerbin who sells Santa Clauses; a national hero who runs the country's biggest sports brand; the auditor who tragically overdosed on hospitality; the school student who eats his way through the Pizza Hut menu; some